 Most Prominent Marketing Communication Tools

-This is one of most prominent and widely used communication tools in a marketing campaign.
+This is one of the most prominent and widely used communication tools in a marketing campaign.
 It can be in both paid form and unpaid form.
 The main driving force behind this tool is mass media such as television, radio, digital campaigns, print campaigns, etc.

 More often than not, advertising makes use of ‘above the line (ATL)’ media campaigns because of the kind of reach it has.
 However, companies that are running low on budget or companies that require more exposure (apart from ATL marketing) use ‘below the line (BTL)’ advertising.
 Now let us have a close look at these two types of advertising tools.